 Students who have never enrolled in a credit class at Citrus College are classified as new students.

 Students who previously enrolled at Citrus College are classified as continuing students.
-K-12 students do not receive continuing student status for purposes of priority registration.
+Concurrent enrollment students (K-12) do not receive continuing student status for purposes of priority registration.

 Students who are only enrolled in noncredit courses do not receive a standing classification.
 However, those students may still obtain an enrollment verification.